-The plan guides the management of resources, visitor use, and general development at the park.
+Guides the management of resources, visitor use, and general development at the park.
 The primary purpose of the plan is to provide a foundation from which to protect park resources while providing for meaningful visitor experiences.
-A secondary purpose is to encourage compatible activities on adjacent lands so as to minimize adverse effects on the park.

 The document describes the park's basic purpose, significance, resources, and values.
 It serves as the foundation for future planning and management.
 Foundation Document Overview (1.1 MB) - Foundation Document (9.02 MB)